Holography of dislocations and ring defects in Einstein-Gauss-Bonnet AdS gravity: Holographic field theory

 \subsection{Introducing temperature}

-To identify the holographic field theory as a thermal system that behaves as a WSM, it has to be placed at a constant temperature $T$.
+To identify the holographic field theory as a thermal system, it has to be placed at a constant temperature $T$.
 Thus, the gravitational dual has to be a black hole, with the Hawking temperature $T$.

 It is known that the CS AdS gravity possesses a static, spherically symmetric black hole solution.
 In the Schwarzschild-like coordinates $(t,y^{i},r)$, where $r$ is the radial coordinate with the asymptotic boundary at $r\rightarrow \infty $, it has the form \cite{Banados:1993ur}